 - Thrombosis of 2 or more central veins

-- 2 or more episodes per year of catheter related sepsis requiring hospitalization
+- 2 or more episodes per year of catheter-related sepsis requiring hospitalisation

 - Frequent episodes of dehydration despite optimal fluid supplementation